-The Complaint was filed with the WIPO Arbitration and Mediation Center (the "Center") on January 31, 2022.
-On January 31, 2022, the Center transmitted by email to the Registrar a request for registrar verification in connection with the disputed domain name.
-On January 31, 2022, the Registrar transmitted by email to the Center its verification response disclosing registrant and contact information for the disputed domain name which differed from the named Respondent and contact information in the Complaint.
-The Center sent an email communication to the Complainant on February 1, 2022 providing the registrant and contact information disclosed by the Registrar, and inviting the Complainant to submit an amendment to the Complaint.
-The Complainant filed an amendment to the Complaint on February 2, 2022.
+The Complaint was filed with the WIPO Arbitration and Mediation Center (the "Center") on January 11, 2023.
+On January 12, 2023, the Center transmitted by email to the Registrar a request for registrar verification in connection with the disputed domain name.
+On January 12, 2023, the Registrar transmitted by email to the Center its verification response disclosing registrant and contact information for the disputed domain name which differed from the named Respondent (Withheld for Privacy ehf) and contact information in the Complaint.
+The Center sent an email communication to the Complainant on January 13, 2023, providing the registrant and contact information disclosed by the Registrar, and inviting the Complainant to submit an amendment to the Complaint.
+The Complainant filed an amendment to the Complaint on January 13, 2023.